I ran this one last year. Guess what? I'm runnin' it again.]

 There's really no point to all this rambling, other than to say, if you've got a Father, be appreciative.
 Screw a comment, pick up the phone right now and tell the Old Man you love him, just on GP, like I wish I could.

 If yours is still alive but you don't have a relationship, assuming you're emotionally capable, seek to build one.
-If you never knew your Dad, honor the men (Uncles, Grandpas, Big Brothers, Mentors, Coaches) in your life this Sunday with something more than just the Big Piece Of Chicken.
+If you never knew your Dad, honor the men (Uncles, Grandpas, Big Brothers, Mentors, Coaches) in your life this Sunday with something more than a bottle of Old Spice and The Big Piece Of Chicken.

 Tell these men you love them, and why.